Hello HR Professionals,

 Dear Ramanathan,

-Thank You very much for the inputs.
-This info will help me to put forward my views to the management and hopefully to review the current salary structure.
+Thank you very much for the inputs.
+This information will help me to put forward my views to the management and hopefully to review the current salary structure.

 Thanks again.